en3sis/hans/README.md

 ## 🏗 Production

-We have multiple environments for deploying your bot (see Deployment section below).
+We have multiple environments for deploying your bot.

-The easiest way would be to clone the repo and do:
+### With Docker

+You can either use the pre-built Docker image from DockerHub at `en3sis/hans:latest` or build your own locally using the command `docker build -t en3sis/hans .`

+To run the container, use the command `docker run --env-file .env en3sis/hans` while making sure that the `.env` file is in the same directory as the command and contains all the necessary environment variables for the bot to function properly.
+You can also run it with `docker-compose` using the command `docker-compose up -d --build bot`.

+### Locally

+You can also run the bot locally using the following commands:

 > 🪬 **IMPORTANT**: Make sure to follow the `Prepare environment` section.